 Do you own a beautiful collector or limited-edition collector vehicle that you just drive occasionally?
-You might want to apply for collector plates.
+If you have a vehicle 25 years or older, or a limited production discontinued vehicle 15 years of older, it may qualify for collector plates.

 Collector plates may be used on

-However, replicar, replikits (kit car), cab or chassis, vehicles with an aftermarket body not manufactured by the original manufacturer, or motor homes do not qualify for a collector plate.
+passenger vehicles (cars, light trucks and motorcycles).
+Motorhomes do not qualify for a collector plate.
 Your vehicle must meet the following requirements:

 To qualify, your vehicle must be

 — regardless of vehicle age — does not meet the collectible condition.

 Vehicle must be fully assembled with no missing parts and be in